Hostile Takeover

 The mania guttered away in seconds, a candle extinguished.
 Uzi looked down.
 “Yeah.
 I’m just glad… only four of them.
 Could have been… could have been worse.”

-When N leapt forward, the worker flinched backward, but N wrapped her in a hug.
+When N leapt forward, the worker flinched backward, but N wrapped her up into a hug.
 He was bigger, taller, but that meant more of him to enwrap and squeeze.

 “Wha— oh.”